Modern slavery statement

 The Charity’s due diligence processes

 The Charity’s approach to managing modern slavery and human trafficking risk within its supply chain is embedded in its supplier tendering and selection processes.
 These include consideration of certain factors before a supplier is awarded a contract, for example consideration of a potential supplier’s reputation, integrity, financial strength, compliance with legislation and best practice and its ethical stance.
-Once selected as a supplier, new suppliers are required to sign the Charity’s Ethical Policy.
-During the year, additional and more probing questions regarding anti-slavery and human trafficking have been built into the new supplier application process and these will continue to be used.
+Once selected as a supplier, new suppliers are required to sign the Charity’s Ethical Policy which will be reviewed and renewed during the coming financial year.

 The Charity’s standard terms and conditions of supply require suppliers to comply with the law and include the responsibilities of its suppliers in relation to modern slavery and human trafficking.
 These extend to any subcontractors used by a supplier.